addyosmani/backbone-fundamentals/README.md

 **Subscribers**

-Found in `subscribers.js`

 Subscriber 'modules' communicate through the facade back to the mediator and perform actions when a notification event of a particular name is published.

 For example, when a user enters in a new piece of text for a Todo item and hits 'enter' the application publishes a notification saying two things: a) a new Todo item is available and b) the text content of the new item is X. It's then left up to the rest of the application to do with this information whatever it wishes.

-In order to update your Backbone application to primarily use pub/sub, a lot of the work you may end up doing will be moving logic coupled inside of specific views to modules outside of it which are reactionary.
+In order to update your Backbone application to primarily use pub/sub would involve moving logic coupled inside of specific views to modules outside of them.

-Take the `todoSaver` for example - it's responsibility is saving new Todo items to models once the a `notificationName` called 'newContentAvailable' has fired.
+Take the `todoSaver` for example - its responsibility is saving new Todo items to models once the a `notificationName` called 'newContentAvailable' has fired.
 If you take a look at the permissions structure in the last code sample, you'll notice that 'newContentAvailable' is present there.
-If I wanted to prevent subscribers from being able to subscribe to this notification, I simply set it to a boolean value of `false`.
+If you wanted to prevent subscribers from being able to subscribe to this notification, you'd simply set it to a boolean value of `false`.

 Again, this is a massive oversimplification of how advanced your permissions structures could get, but it's certainly one way of controlling what parts of your application can or can't be accessed by specific modules at any time.

+From `subscribers.js`:

 ```javascript
 define(["jquery", "underscore", "aura/facade"],